Drew Pearson (journalist): Awards and recognition

 Pearson was awarded Norway's Medal of St. Olav, the French Legion of Honour, the Order of the Star of Italian Solidarity, and two honorary degrees.
 He also was given a star on the Hollywood Walk of Fame for "The Drew Pearson Show", an early program of current events.

 Character actor Robert F. Simon played Pearson in the 1977 NBC television movie Tail Gunner Joe, a biopic of U.S. Senator Joseph R. McCarthy of Wisconsin.

-Quotes

-"I just operate with a sense of smell: if something smells wrong, I go to work."